-I love the oceans and parking by a beach with my doors open while I go through my day is so awesome.
-It’s like having a beach house on every beach.
-There are so many beautiful places to park it’s almost impossible to pick favorites.
+I love the oceans, and parking by a beach with my doors open while I go through my day is so awesome.
+It’s like having a beach house on every beach in the country.
+There are so many beautiful places to park it’s almost impossible to pick a favorite.
 I do have a few on the West Coast; I haven’t had Casper on the East Coast yet.

-The solar panels and batteries give my plenty of power to work all day long.
+The solar panels and batteries give me plenty of power to work all day long.
 Once the sun goes down, I’m a little more careful.
-There is still plenty of power for lights and charging electronics, but I always try not to let the batteries get too low.
+There's still plenty of power for lights and charging electronics, but I always try not to let the batteries get too low.

 If you’ve ever wanted a place to just enjoy and get away from the day to day chores, a converted van might well be your answer.
+The cost is realitively low, and as long as you have a flexible mind, you can be comfy and enjoy life everywhere.
 I love camping all the time and not having to pack and unpack every time is a very big bonus.
 So comfy and cozy.